 My pastry cream is too thick

-You should remove the pastry cream from heat when it starts to thicken because it also thickens when it cools.
+How to prevent it: Remove the pastry cream from heat when it starts to thicken because it also thickens when it cools.

-What's the solution?
-Add cold milk little by a little to thin out the mixture.
+Solution: Add cold milk little by a little to thin out the mixture.
 Then, mix the cream until you obtain the desired texture.

 Pastry cream is lumpy

-- you didn't sift the flour before adding it;
+- You didn't sift the flour before adding it.

-- you poured the hot milk quickly into the egg yolk and sugar mixture;
+- You poured the hot milk quickly into the egg yolk and sugar mixture;

-- you didn't whisk the preparation constantly (against the bottom of the pan) while cooking.
+- You didn't whisk the preparation constantly (against the bottom of the pan) while cooking.

-What's the solution?
-Pass the pastry cream through a sieve or try to use an immersion blender, but don't over-blend the cream: it might turn into a liquid.
+Solution: Pass the pastry cream through a sieve or try to use an immersion blender, but don't over-blend the cream: it might turn into a liquid.

 My pastry cream is grainy

-Why?
-Overheating and overcooking may result in grainy pastry cream.
+Reason: Overheating and overcooking may result in grainy pastry cream.
 It means that it is curdled at some point.

-FAQ
+Recipe FAQ

 Creme patissiere is a creamy custard, also called French custard, that combines the thickening power of eggs plus starch.